Funerary complex of Sultan Qaytbay: Overview

-The mosque/madrasa
+Mosque/madrasa

 The mosque (originally a madrasa), along with the mausoleum of the sultan, forms the main building of the complex and is considered exceptional for its refined proportions and the subdued yet exquisite decorations.
 The mosque's entrance faces north and diverts the main road slightly eastwards around the walls of the mausoleum, possibly to enhance its visual effect.
 The façade features ablaq stonework (alternating dark and light stone) and the entrance portal is enhanced by a high elaborate groin-vaulted recess with muqarnas squinches.
 The minaret stands above the entrance on the western side and is exquisitely carved in stone, divided into three stories with elaborately carved balconies.
 The eastern corner of the façade is occupied by a sabil (from which water could be dispensed to passers-by) on the ground floor and by a kuttab (school) on the top floor.
 The former is marked by large windows with iron grilles, while the later is marked by a loggia with open arches on two sides.

-Inside, the vestibule features another ornate groin-vault ceiling and leads to the main sanctuary hall which follows a modified layout of the classic madrasa, with two large iwans on the qibla axis and two shallow or reduced iwans to the sides.
-The hall is richly decorated in stone-carving, painted wooden ceilings and coloured windows.
-The mihrab is relatively modest but the wooden minbar is richly carved with geometric patterns and inlaid with ivory and mother-of-pearl.
+Inside, the vestibule features another ornate groin-vault ceiling and leads to the main sanctuary hall which follows a modified layout of the classic madrasa: a central court surrounded by two large iwans on the qibla axis and two shallow or reduced iwans to the sides.
+The hall is richly decorated in stone-carving, painted wooden ceilings and coloured windows, although the decoration of the mihrab is relatively modest.
 The wooden lantern ceiling above the central space is notable for its carving and painted pattern but is a restoration work by the "Comité" and not the original.
 The central floor also features elaborate polychrome patterned marble but is usually covered by carpets.

+The wooden minbar, which stands next to the mihrab, is richly carved with geometric patterns and was inlaid with ivory and mother-of-pearl.
+However, much of this decoration was stripped and stolen when the minbar was looted in 2013.